 Cape Town, South Africa Travel Guide

-When I was a sophomore in college, I joined 500 other college students on the trip-of-a-lifetime circumnavigating the world in 110 days aboard a ship.
-On board the University of Virginia’s Semester at Sea abroad program, we were immersed in each of the cultures of Hawaii, Japan, China, Hong Kong, Vietnam, Cambodia, India, Mauritius, South Africa, Ghana, and Brazil.
+When I was a sophomore in college, I studied abroad with 500 other college students on the trip-of-a-lifetime circumnavigating the world in 110 days aboard a ship.
+On board Semester at Sea, we were immersed in each of the cultures of Hawaii, Japan, China, Hong Kong, Vietnam, Cambodia, India, Mauritius, South Africa, Ghana, and Brazil.
 Every day was an adventure, and as I explained in my very first post on this blog, my passion for travel was officially ignited.
 After I got back from abroad, everyone’s very first inquiry into my trip was “So, what country did you like best?”
 Yes, I loved each and every country for different reasons.
 Yet, without any hesitation, I would answer, telling everyone all about how, in six short days, I fell completely and totally head-over-heels in love with

 Maybe it was the incredible tip-of-the-world feeling you get from being in the southernmost city in Africa.
 Or maybe it was the unique combination of the bright African culture and the beautiful English colonial influence.
 Maybe it was the rich history.
 Maybe it was the nightlife and the delicious South African hard cider I had at every local pub, or possibly the gorgeous hikes to the top of Table Mountain.
 Maybe it was seeing the penguins on the beach, or tasting wines in the wine country, or maybe it was just the unparalleled views of the Indian Ocean meeting the Atlantic Ocean.
 Whatever the reason was, I fell in love with the city of Cape Town, and I know that you all will too.